 Wraith Messenger Bag Material

-For all their camera bags, Morally Toxic are using a custom jacquard fabric that blends a reptilian skin with a historical map of the brand’s home base in Stagsden, UK.
+For all their camera bags, Toxic Bags are using a custom jacquard fabric that blends a reptilian skin with a historical map of the brand’s home base in Stagsden, UK.
 Instead of having a screen-printed design, jacquard fabrics have the design woven directly into the fabric.
 The tessellating nature of the pattern also means that every bag is slightly different.

 On paper, I have to admit that I thought this sounded quite weird.
 In person, I changed my mind when I saw how the light played off the different thread types within the material.
 The bag looks slightly different from every angle, and under every different light source.
 The material also feels luxurious and tough.